 In winter, the City acquires new slaves.
-Add 1O to the city.
+Add $1\bigcirc$ to the city.
+If the city has no population, designate the largest colony as the new Dark Elf City.

-If there are any non-Elven ● in tunnels connected to the great city, take one of them and turn it into a ○ at the city.
+If there are any non-Elven \bullet in tunnels connected to the great city, take one of them and turn it into a \bigcirc at the city.